 Dissolved oxygen (DO) refers to the concentration of oxygen gas incorporated in water.
-Oxygen enters water both by direct absorption from the atmosphere, which is enhanced by turbulence, and as a by-product of photosynthesis from algae and aquatic plants.
+Oxygen enters water both by direct absorption from the atmosphere, which is enhanced by turbulence, and as a byproduct of photosynthesis from algae and aquatic plants.
 Sufficient DO is essential to growth and reproduction of aerobic aquatic life.
-Oxygen levels in water bodies can be depressed by the discharge of oxygen-depleting materials (measured in aggregate as biochemical oxygen demand, BOD, from wastewater treatment facilities), from the decomposition of organic matter including algae generated during nutrient-induced blooms, and from the oxidation of ammonia and other nitrogen-based compounds.
+Oxygen levels in water bodies can be depressed by the discharge of oxygen-depleting materials (measured in aggregate as biochemical oxygen demand, BOD, from wastewater treatment facilities and non-point source runoffs), from the decomposition of organic matter including algae generated during nutrient-induced blooms, and from the oxidation of ammonia and other nitrogen-based compounds.

 Table 11 below shows the assessment results for DO for all Zones.
-All criteria were met in Zones 1A, 1E, 3, and 4.
-In Zones 1C and 1D, all instantaneous minima criteria were met.
+All criteria were met in Zones 1A, 1C, 1D, 1E, 3, and 4.
 Since only daytime spot measurements were made in Zones 1C and 1D, attainment of the 24-hour mean criteria was presumed since all measurements were above (met) that criteria.
 All seasonal mean criteria were met in Zones 2 through 5.
 The majority of observations met criteria in Zones 1B, 2, 5, and 6.